Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ### Summary of identity registration steps:

-1) Access the Invitation Link and follow instructions
+1) Access the Invitation Link and follow instructions.
+Your identity will be

 2) Accept Documents presented in MyAccessId

 3) Access the Invitation Link to create the account

 4) Upload SSH your public key.
-If you don't have one yet, see the section below.
+If you don't have one yet, see the "Generate your SSH keys" section below.

-## Setting up SSH key pair

-**You can only log in to LUMI using SSH keys**.
-There are no passwords.
-In order for this to work, you need to register your SSH key with MyAccessID, from where LUMI will fetch it.

 LUMI Countries have different kinds of portals managing user access to the system.
 Please contact your local HPC organization to find which URL to go to.
 The portals will lead you to MyAccessID registration age, where you have to accept the Acceptable Use Policy and LUMI Terms of Use document, which is linked there.
 Please read it carefully!